Nadal Surges Into Barcelona Semi-finals, Tsitsipas To Face Sinner - UrduPoint

 Nadal Surges Into Barcelona Semi-finals, Tsitsipas To Face Sinner

-Nadal, who captured his first Barcelona title as an 18-year-old at the 2005 tournament, will face Diego Schwartzman or Pablo Carreno Busta in Saturday's semi-finals.
+Nadal, who captured his first Barcelona title as an 18-year-old at the 2005 tournament, will face Pablo Carreno Busta in Saturday's semi-finals.

 Top seed Nadal broke world number 58 Norrie twice in both sets for his second win of the year over the Briton, having also defeated him in straight sets in the third round of the Australian Open.